 “You are often busy, ” the prince said nervously. ”I thought it best not to disturb you.”

-“You thought wrong,” the King growled and Zephyr couldn't hold back a wince.
+“You thought wrong,” the King growled, and Zephyr couldn't hold back a wince.
 “I've called for General Ocran to gather our most masterful soldiers.
 One of them will be chosen as your bodyguard and will remain at your side at all times.”
 His tone was dangerous.
 Zephyr knew now was not the time to defend what little freedom he had left.

-He dipped his head in consent.
+He dipped his head.
 “As you wish, Father.”

 “You're dismissed.”

 Zephyr began to turn then stopped, his heart pounding.
-“If I may, I have a request,” he ventured.
+“If I may, I have a request.”

 The king’s eyes narrowed. ”Oh?
 And what is that?”